-The armadillo is a strange looking mammal, with a shell, that rolls up in a ball to protect itself.
+The armadillo is a strange-looking mammal with a shell, that rolls up in a ball to protect itself.
 They are native to the Americas, and they share an odd trait in common with humans.
-They can contract and carry the ancient skin disease that affects humans, leprosy.
+They can contract and carry the ancient skin disease that affects humans, called leprosy.
 The strain of leprosy found in humans is Hansen's Disease, caused by Mycobacterium leprae.
 The disease attacks the skin and nerves of sufferers and has devastating effects on those afflicted with it, including skin disfiguration, loss of limbs, and eventually death.
 In ancient times, when no cure was available, and due to fear of the disease’s contagious nature, sufferers of leprosy were also kept isolated from the rest of the population, adding to their misery.

-Modern drugs can successfully treat leprosy, and it is no longer common or feared in most of the modern world, although those in developing countries that cannot afford the medication still suffer with the disease.
+Modern drugs can successfully treat leprosy, and it is no longer common or feared in most of the modern world, although those in developing countries that cannot afford the medication still suffer from the disease.
 Recently, there has been a spike in cases in the United States, especially in Florida.
-It turns out that armadillos can carry M. Leprae and can, and have, transmitted it to humans.
+It turns out that armadillos can carry M. leprae and can, and have, transmitted it to humans.
 While this is very rare, since leprosy is not highly contagious and requires close contact, and armadillos are not aggressive creatures, the development of these cases has caused alarm in the area where they occurred.
 So if humans can catch leprosy from armadillos, can dogs?

 Can Dogs Get Leprosy from Armadillos?